ariefauliaa/ariefauliaa/README.md

 ## 🧠 About Me

-- 💼 Professional experience across **equity research, asset management, and quantitative investing**
+- 💼 Professional experience across **equity research and asset management**
-- 🧮 Passionate about **research-backed strategy design and robust backtesting frameworks**
+- 🧮 Passionate about **research backed strategy design and robust backtesting frameworks**
 - ☪️ I maintain alignment with **ethical and halal investing principles**

 ---